poulti/brain-pages/docs/docker-from-compose-to-swarm.md

       o: bind
 ```

-Notice the addition of the snippet below, to reference the device (USD dongle) used by Zigbee2MQTT container?
+Notice the addition of the USB device used by Zigbee2MQTT container?
 ```yaml
   zigbee2mqtt:
   (...)